 I nearly quit halfway through the year, it was just so hard, and I sounded so bad.
 I knew how I wanted to sound but I couldn’t make it work.

 But I learned how to survive and I worked so hard to conquer my fear of failing, and practiced harder than I have ever had in my life.
-What kept me going was that I knew I wanted to be a musician and I didn’t want to work in a bank again.
-Ever.
+What kept me going was that I knew I wanted to be a musician.

 A couple of years of hard work earned me a position in a chamber orchestra, the Southbank Sinfonia, in London.